imbacraft/dusk.nvim/README.md

 1. Make sure to remove or move your current `nvim` directory (~/.config/nvim)
 2. git clone https://github.com/imbacraft/dusk.nvim ~/.config/nvim
-3. Run `nvim` and wait for the plugins to be installed.
+3. Run the `nvim` command and wait for the plugins to be installed.
 4. Reload `nvim` and run :PackerSync (SPC p s).
 5. Ready to go!